Type key words in the search box below if you are looking for specific information

 In 2014, Congress approved legislation, known as the Farm Bill, that allows states that have legalized hemp cultivation to cultivate and study industrial hemp, either through institutions of higher education or the state department of agriculture, to determine if hemp farming would be beneficial to American farmers.
 Hemp can be used for thousands of products, including rope, textiles, clothing, shoes, food, and paper, to name a few.

 CBD hemp oil can also be extracted from the hemp plant.
 Therefore, some producers outside of Mississippi are manufacturing CBD products from hemp and not from marijuana.
 These hemp-derived CBD products can be found in some stores throughout Mississippi.
 However, Mississippi has not legalized hemp cultivation per the Farm Bill and, therefore, CBD products in Mississippi are technically not allowed per state law.
-The only law in place in Mississippi regarding CBD is Harper Grace’s Law, which requires that CBD can only be dispensed from UMMC, which has not produced any CBD.
+The only law in place in Mississippi regarding CBD is Harper Grace’s Law, which requires that CBD can only be dispensed from UMMC.
 See question 5 to read more about Harper Grace’s Law.

 The hemp plant and the marijuana plant are two separate and different plants, although both are part of the cannabis plant family.
 For example, just as there are different varieties of the legume family (i.e. beans, peas, etc.), there are also different varieties of the cannabis plant family (i.e. hemp and marijuana).
 While the hemp plant is cultivated primarily for its long list of industrial uses, the marijuana plant is widely used for medicinal purposes through state medical marijuana programs.